ClouDesire/docusaurus/docs/billing.md

 ## Self-Billing

-In some particular business scenarios it should be useful to to let some vendors to issue invoices from themselves, without using the Cloudesire invoicing engine.
+In some particular business scenarios it is useful to let some vendors to issue invoices from themselves, without using the Cloudesire invoicing engine.

-The platform allows the admins to mark a specific product plan as *self-billed*.
+The platform allows the admins to mark a specific product plan as *self-billed*, or to enable/disable globally *self-billing* for all the products.

-In this case, when the user purchases a product, only a pro-forma invoice is generated to help the vendor to emit their own, and the vendor is responsible to set the payment status for every invoice emitted as self-billed.
+In this case, when the user purchases a product, only a pro-forma invoice is generated to help the vendor emit their own invoice, and the vendor is responsible to set the payment status for every invoice emitted as self-billed.

-The platform logs that the vendor should pay the fee back to the platform owner.
+The platform will record that the vendor should pay the fee back to the platform owner inside the *revenues* section.

 ### Self-Billing for resellers

-This functionality is also available for the resellers: a reseller can can mark a _sell-out price_ as *self-billed* for exposing the related product into his _reseller-marketplace_ overriding the invoice generation on it.
+The *self-billing* functionality is also available for the resellers: a reseller can can mark a _sell-out price_ as *self-billed* for exposing the related product into his _reseller-marketplace_ overriding the invoice generation on it.